reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 - Attorneys are thinking about it.
 - The “younger” generation will push policy forward, along with their educators.
 - The US government needs to invest more in cybersecurity over building a border wall as cybersecurity poses a greater threat to the country.
+- Admission by attorneys that the law has been slow to respond because many legal jobs can be replaced by AI automation.

 ### AI Liability and Compensation
 - Not all harm from robots and AI is predictable.